History of early modern period domes: St. Peter's Basilica

 The lantern is 17 meters high and the dome is 136.57 meters from the base to the top of the cross.
 The ogival dome was built with 16 ribs and an inner diameter of 42.7 meters.
 It begins above the drum and attico (the decorative strip above the drum), which are about 18 meters tall.
-The two shells of the dome are brick and each about 1.19 meters thick at the base of the dome.
+The two brick shells of the dome are each about 1.19 meters thick at the base.
 Because the shells separate from each other as they rise, the dome is 2.7 meters thick overall.
 The sixteen ribs connect the two shells together and are made of stone.

 Carlo Maderno's extended nave for St. Peter's Basilica, built between 1609 and 1614, included bays covered by oval domes with lanterns.

-Cracks in the dome were noticed as early at 1603, when the mosaics covering the dome interior were completed, and additional cracks were recorded after 1631 and in 1742, demonstrating progression.
-Five more tie rings were added around the dome in 1743-44 by Luigi Vanvitelli.
+Cracks in the crossing dome were noticed as early as 1603, when the mosaics covering the dome interior were completed, and additional cracks were recorded after 1631 and in 1742, demonstrating progression.
+A 1730 earthquake had spurred closer monitoring of the cracks and the responsible architect, Luigi Vanvitelli, recommended strengthening measures in his 1742 report.
+Pope Benedict XIV commissioned an independent report from three leading mathematicians from the University of Rome (François Jacquier, Thomas Le Seur, and Roger Joseph Boscovich), who reported in January 1743 with recommendations to add chains at the base and cornice of the drum, at the springing level of the dome, mid-way up the dome, and at the base of the lantern.
+The mathematicians also recommended adding pedestals on top of the drum buttresses.
+Benedict published the report and commissioned additional reviews, including by Giovanni Poleni of the University of Padua, who used physical models to test the forces at work and ultimately recommended adding all the chains except the one at the base of the lantern.
+This recommendation was accepted, although a fifth chain at the base of the lantern was added in response to lightning damage and a sixth chain was added to replace the higher of the two original chains, which was found to be broken.
+The tie rings were added around the dome in 1743-44 by Vanvitelli.
 The iron chains included in the design to contain the dome's lateral thrust have had to be replaced ten times since it was constructed.
-Giovanni Poleni's 1748 report on the state of the dome, written in response to observed cracking, anticipated the safe theorem by stating "explicitly that the stability of a structure can be established unequivocally if it can be shown that the thrust line lies completely within the masonry."
+Giovanni Poleni's 1748 report on the state of the dome anticipated the safe theorem by stating "explicitly that the stability of a structure can be established unequivocally if it can be shown that the thrust line lies completely within the masonry."
 His observation of cracks in the outer shell by the ribs has more recently been attributed by computer models to the heavy lantern.